Salma-Zag/pages/hacks/cs-portfolio-quest/backend/submodule_2.md

 ### Relational Databases (SQL)

-Think of spreadsheets with multiple sheets that reference each other.
+Relational databases structure data into tables, similar to spreadsheets where multiple sheets can reference each other.

 **Examples**: PostgreSQL, MySQL, SQLite

-**Structure**: Tables with rows and columns
+**Structure**: Data is organized into tables with predefined rows and columns.

-**Example - Social Media App**:
+**Example - Social Media Application**:

 **Users Table**:
 ```